JPMorgan Active Value ETF JAVA

 Performance

-However, with such a narrow track record, it is premature to form a strong opinion on its prospects.
-In the last two years, this share class has returned 8.2%, compared with the 7.1% return of the category index, the Russell 1000 Value Index, for the same period.
-It was also ahead of peers as the category’s average return for the period was 7.8%.
-The share class trailed the index with a lower Sharpe ratio, a measure of risk-adjusted returns, over the trailing one-year period.
+In the last two years, this share class has returned 14.8%, even with the return of the category benchmark, the Russell 1000 Value Index, for the same period.
+However, it was also even with peers as the category’s average return for the period was 14.9%.
+The share class led the index with a higher Sharpe ratio, a measure of risk-adjusted return, over the trailing one-year period.

 Published on